Transgender Day of Remembrance: History

 Rita Hester (November 30, 1963 – November 28, 1998) was a transgender African-American woman who was murdered in Allston, Massachusetts, on November 28, 1998.
 In response to her murder, an outpouring of grief and anger led to a candlelight vigil held the following Friday (December 4) in which about 250 people participated.
 The community struggle to see Rita's life and identity covered respectfully by local papers, including the Boston Herald and Bay Windows, was chronicled by Nancy Nangeroni.
 Her death inspired the "Remembering Our Dead" web project and the Transgender Day of Remembrance (TDoR).

+Chanelle Pickett (1972–1995) was a Black trans woman who was murdered in Watertown, Massachusetts on November 20, 1995.
+Her death inspired many actions, including several vigils and the creation of a group dedicated to preventing violence against trans people, called "Remember Chanelle" which was formed on December 18, 1995.
+Similar to Rita Hester's murder, Chanelle Pickett's murder was chronicled by Nancy Nangeroni and also inspired the "Remembering Our Dead" web project and Transgender Day of Remembrance (TDoR).

+Monique Thomas (March 30, 1963 – September 1998) was a Black trans woman murdered at her home in Dorchester, Massachusetts.
+Her murder was discussed alongside the murders of Rita Hester and Chanelle Pickett in "Remembering Our Dead", a web project that led to the creation of International Transgender Day of Remembrance.
+Although Monique's death was not mentioned often during the initial creation of the day, she is now frequently mentioned in articles that discuss the ongoing impact and observance of Transgender Day of Remembrance.

 Reception

-While TDoR is a critical event, scholars and activists committed to advancing intersectional approaches to trans politics continue to highlight the importance of seeing transphobic violence as inherently connected to race, gender, and class.
-This is reflected in the disproportionate instances of violence against trans women of color in general, Black and Latina transgender women in particular.
+Scholars and activists committed to advancing intersectional approaches to trans advocacy continue to highlight the importance of seeing transphobic violence as inherently connected to race, gender, and class.
+This is reflected in the disproportionate instances of violence against trans women of color, particularly Black and Latina transgender women.

 Theorists C. Riley Snorton and Jin Haritaworn critique how images and narratives centering on the deaths of trans people of color—most often transfeminine bodies of color—are circulated within social movements and spaces headed by white gay and trans activists, such as TDoR.
-Reflecting on the case of African American trans woman Tyra Hunter, Snorton and Haritaworn observe the dangers of positioning trans women and transfeminine bodies of color as legible only in the aftermath of their deaths, and failing to see such violence as effects of both systematic transphobia and racism.
-Resonating alongside (but not limited to) trans activists CeCe McDonald, Reina Gossett, Sylvia Rivera, and Dean Spade, Snorton and Haritaworn's work advocates for the importance of an intersectional approach to events such as TDoR and transgender activism in general.

 Scholar Sarah Lamble argues that TDoR's focus on a collective mourning risks producing the white spectator as innocent of, rather than complicit in, the violence that produces the deaths of trans women of color they are mourning.
 Lamble states that: